szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 This is a standard layout for a basic HTML page.
 The first thing you'll probably notice is that HTML elements are defined by the `<` and `>` characters.
 Some tags need both opening and closing tags, like `<h1></h1>`, while others only need one tag, like `<meta>`.
 Tags that are self-closing, or don't require closing tags, are called _void elements_.
 To close a tag when needed, add a `/` before the name of the element in the last tag.

 Let's break down some of the specific elements we are seeing here.
 The first element is a `<!doctype>` tag.
 This tag is used to define the type of document that is being created: in this case, an HTML doc.
-We also see an `<html>` tag.
+We also see an `<html>` tag after.
 This tag begins the HTML document proper.

 We also have a `<head>` tag.
 This element is where we put all of the background information, or _metadata_, about the webpage.
 None of this information is actually visible in a webpage except for the `<title>` tag, which will be displayed as the title of the page in your browser's title bar.

 Next, we have the `<body>` tag.
 This tag begins the body of the webpage, where we put all of the actual content we want to display.
 In this case, we have a `<h1>` tag.
 This tag defines a header, or a large series of text, and it has a text content of `"This is my project!"`.
 For the moment, let's skip the `<script>` tag--we'll discuss that later in the lesson.
-We end the HTML document by closing the `<body>` and `<html>` tags.
+We end the HTML document by closing the `</body>` and `</html>` tags.

 In general, then, the basic template for any HTML document is as follows: